Are they really as great as they say, or is it all a sales gimmick?

 Purebred dogs often have many congenital problems from inbreeding; the most common being hip displacement.
 Breeding dogs prone to parallel health troubles significantly amplifies the risk of health problems in the litter.
 When two dogs of varying breeds and health issues mate, the odds of serious health-related harms are decreased.
 Since hybrid dogs come from a wider gene pool they tend to have fewer problems.
 A crossbreed is definitely not a lesser dog than a purebred.
 There are a lot of positive benefits to adopting a hybrid as opposed to a purebred, and many prospective dog owners choose to adopt the hybrids for their qualities.

 You may have heard that purebred dogs are "inbred" and therefore plagued with inherited health problems, as well as nervous, high-strung dispositions.
 To some extent, this is true of poorly bred purebreds.
 There are many incredible pure breed breeders out there and we love and adore our pure breed dogs, so this is in no way a judgement call on purebred vs hybrid.
 For our purposes, we chose to develop our own breed, but have been involved in dog fancy prior.
 The reality is that all living things are prone to inherited problems, and dogs are no exception.
-Purebred dogs do inherit problems, as can any dog that is not bred by a responsible breeder.
+Purebred dogs do inherit problems, as can any dog that is not bred using responsible breeding choices.